hotwax/oms-documentation/deployment&configuration/tathya/automatedNotifications/README.md

 # Alerts and Reports

-For your created charts and dashboards, you can set up automated notifications in the form of Alerts and Reports, which can be directly sent to designated users.

-**Note:** The Alerts & Reports feature in Tathya enables creating event-triggered notifications (Alerts) or scheduled notifications (Reports).
+Now that you've successfully created charts and added them to dashboards, the next crucial step is to set up Alerts and Reports.
+The Alerts & Reports feature in Tathya enables creating event-triggered notifications (Alerts) or scheduled notifications (Reports).

 ## What is an Alert?

 An alert provides a custom link to a chart or an entire dashboard and is triggered when a predefined event occurs.
-This event is a logical condition within your data, such as a failed login attempt.
+This event is a logical condition within your data.

 ## What is a Report?